Hochopepper/SwordToShield/Gamemaster_Resources/MagicItemsCompendium.md

 Description:
 'Niche's Head' is the head of a white draconic-humanoid who was once a fierce warrior named "Niche".
-The severed head is still alive, despite being detached and is capabel of speaking common and draconic.
+The severed head is still alive, despite being detached and is capable of speaking common and draconic.
 While attuned to this artifact you have immunity to cold damage and resistance to fire damage.
 As an action you may open niche's mouth, from his mouth spouts a 150 foot cone of frost breath, any creature caught within this cone must make a dexterity saving throw or take